stowball/hucssley/README.md

 Be careful when using groups, because they will affect all `.group__` children.
 A child `.group` does not reset the actions of a parent `.group`, so you could end up with unexpected behavior.

-*Note: `.browser-mobile` is an example of a custom parent selector, and not included in Hucssley by default.*
+*Note: `.browser-mobile` is an example of a custom parent selector, and is not included in Hucssley by default.*

 #### Combining modules: `responsive` and `group-state, state`